patricktjel/software_science/program_verification/ss_program_verification/readme.md

 #Readme.md
 Who: Lars Meijer(s2021749) and Patrick Thijssen(s2009609)
-How to run: our jar is packaged with 3 examples.
+How to run: our jar is packaged with a few examples.
 You can run those enxamples on Windows with the following commands;
 ```Shell
 java -jar ss-program-verification.jar Example_1.jar
 java -jar ss-program-verification.jar Example_2.jar